-Integrated Academic Topics, 21st Century Skills and Information and Communication Technology Literacy Standards, College and Career Ready Standards, and Technology Standards for Students
+Integrated Academic Topics, 21st Century Skills and Information and Communication Technology Literacy Standards, ACT College Readiness Standards, and Technology Standards for Students

 This section identifies related academic topics as required in the Subject Area Testing Program (SATP) in Algebra I, Biology I, English II, and U.S. History from 1877, which are integrated into the content of the unit.
-Research-based teaching strategies also incorporate College and Career Ready Standards.
+Research-based teaching strategies also incorporate ACT College Readiness standards.
 This section also identifies the 21st Century Skills and Information and Communication Technology Literacy skills.
 In addition, national technology standards for students associated with the competencies and suggested objectives for the unit are also identified.

-Unit 1: Orientation and Digital Citizenship
+Unit 1: Orientation, Digital Citizenship, and Keyboarding

-- 1. Identify school policies, program policies, and safety procedures related to Cyber Foundations I. $^{\rm DOK\ 1}$ - a.
-Examine school handbook, the technology acceptable use policy, and other safety procedures for building level situations. - b.
-Preview course outline and its relevance in today's workforce. - c.
-Recognize appropriate safety measures related to technology in the computer lab and online safety. - 2.
-Investigate social and ethical issues related to Digital Citizenship and Social Media.
-DOK 3 - a.
-Media Habits Identify personal media habits, and how much time is spent with different forms of media. - b.
-Discuss the pros and cons of social media when used personally, educationally, and professionally. - c.
-Creative Responsibilities Identify user responsibilities to respect others' creative work. - d.
-Internet Safety Identify strategies to determine inappropriate contact and positive connections when collaborating online. - e.
-Online Personalities Discuss the outcomes of creating different online personalities. - f.
-Cyberbullying Explore cyberbullying behaviors and how it impacts individuals and communities and discuss the consequences. - 3.
-Collaborate with teachers, peers, and course material using a learning management system.
-DOK 2 - a.
-Discover online learning environments and how they operate among teachers and students. - b.
-Demonstrate proper e-mail etiquette. - c.
-Participate in online learning methods such as discussion boards, student journals, blogs, wikis, etc. - 4.
-Compare/contrast career opportunities within the Law, Public Safety, Corrections, and Security career cluster.
-DOK 3 - a.
-Research career opportunities for employment in law, public safety, corrections, and security by exploring the Law, Public Safety, Corrections, and Security career cluster. - b.
-Examine the requirements, skills, wages, education, and employment opportunities in at least one career pathway from the Law, Public Safety, Corrections, and Security career cluster. - c.
-Link computer science and knowledge of ethics with employment opportunities in the Law, Public Safety, Corrections, and Security career cluster.
+Co ompetencies and Suggested Objectives 1.
+Identify school policies, program policies, and safety procedures related to cyber foundations II.
+DOK 1 a.
+Examine the school handbook, the acceptable-use policy for technology, and other safety procedures for building-level situations. b.
+Preview the course outline and its relevance in today's workforce. c.
+Recognize appropriate safety measures related to technology in the computer lab and online safety.
+2. Investigate social and ethical issues related to digital citizenship.
+DOK 3 a.
+Privacy and security: Identify strategies for managing online information and keeping it secure from online risks. b.
+Creative credit and copyright: Identify user responsibilities and rights for creative credit, copyright, fair use, plagiarism and piracy. c.
+Digital footprint: Discuss ways to protect user privacy and respect others' privacy. d.
+Information Literacy: Evaluate the quality, credibility, and validity of websites and give proper credit. d.
+Cyberbullying: Explore the behaviors of cyberbullying and how it impacts individuals and communities and discuss the consequences. e.
+Internet safety: Identify strategies to determine inappropriate contact and positive connections when collaborating online. f.
+Self-image and identity: Explore digital lives by focusing on students' online and offline identities and the risks of presenting themselves through different personas. g.
+Relationships and communication: Explore different types of communication and online etiquette for different audiences 3.
+Collaborate with teachers, peers, and course materials using a learning management system.
+DOK 4 a.
+Discover online learning environments and how they operate among teachers and students. b.
+Demonstrate proper email etiquette. c.
+Participate in online learning methods, such as discussion boards, student journals, blogs, wikis, and so forth.
+4. Demonstrate understanding of basic keyboarding information and perform keyboarding applications. ^{DOK 2} a.
+Define vocabulary associated keyboarding. b.
+Demonstrate understanding of keyboarding and workspace ergonomics through proper hand, finger, and body position when using a keyboard (ongoing). c.
+Perform touch typing by keying words, sentences, and paragraphs (ongoing). d.
+Demonstrate speed and accuracy with the touch keyboard (ongoing).

+- 5. Investigate career opportunities within the law, public safety, corrections, and security career cluster. ^{DOK 3} - a.
+Research career opportunities for employment in law, public safety, corrections, and security by exploring the law, public safety, corrections, and security career cluster. - b.
+Examine the requirements, skills, wages, education, and employment opportunities in at least one career pathway from the law, public safety, corrections, and security career cluster. - c.
+Link computer science and knowledge of ethics with employment opportunities in the law, public safety, corrections, and security career cluster.